BrianLesko/fast-binary-image-classification/readme.md

 The Convolutional Neural Network (CNN) was trained using a dataset of 2,500 images, segmented into two categories: "like" and "dislike".
 Training was completed in 26.15 minutes across seven epochs, achieving a final accuracy of 95.28% on the test set.
 Here’s a breakdown of the training progress:

-Epoch Progression: Accuracy improved consistently with each epoch—starting from 58% and culminating at 95%—while the loss decreased from 0.7721 to 0.1551.
+Accuracy improved logarithmically with each epoch.
+Concurrently the loss function output decreased from 0.7721 to 0.1551.
+The training dataset was sourced from the "like" and "dislike" classes of the Hagrid dataset.

-Training Set: The images were sourced from the "like" and "dislike" classes of the Hagrid dataset.
-Ensure to download and organize your dataset similarly if you plan to train your own model.
+If you plan to train your own model, ensure to download and organize your dataset similarly.

-Model Weights: Post-training, the model weights were saved in model.pth.
+Themodel weights were saved in model.pth.

 ## Validation